Polds4OSU

 The kicker?
 As historian Seth Cotlar of Willamette University pointed out, The Virginian was “virulently antisemitic (and) white nationalist magazine.”
 The American Mercury, for that matter, was also an “antisemitic rag.”

-“It’s so easy to be normal and nice,” the Kansas City Star editorial board wrote.
-“Hawley picked a different path.”
+"It’s so easy to be normal and nice," the newspaper's editorial board wrote.
+"Hawley picked a different path."

 “The problem, we suspect, is that in both cases Hawley was less interested in truly celebrating freedom — the ostensible reason we celebrate Juneteenth and Independence Day in the first place — and instead wanted to make a spectacle of himself with right-wing tweets he knew would attract attention.
 He was peacocking.”